Faculty Evaluation and Awards

 - At the designated time, merit awards are added to faculty salaries through the university salary system.

 - Once the Board of Regents meets to give approval to the final budget, and the budget office verifies the budget, the chairperson will notify, in writing, each faculty member of their merit increase.
-A template of the notification letter is available.

 - Merit increases are effective in September (October paycheck) each year.